ArnoldasBagdonas/Docs-as-Code-Demo-Project-Sphinx/README.md

     ```bash
     code .
     ```

+- **Install Recommended VS Code Extensions**
+    When the project is opened in VS Code, you should install the recommended extensions defined in:
+    ```bash
+    .vscode/extensions.json
+    ```
+    Open the Command Palette (`Ctrl/Cmd + Shift + P`), run **Extensions: Show Recommended Extensions****, and** in the Workspace Recommendations tab click **Install All**.
+VS Code will automatically install all extensions needed for Sphinx, reStructuredText, Python, linting, Dev Container integration, and other project tools.

 - **Reopen in Dev Container**
     VS Code detects the .devcontainer config and prompts you to Reopen in Container.
     This builds the Docker image and installs all recommended extensions.